-HydroFoamer is a self-contained, portable automated spray platform that very rapidly apply a layer of closed-cell, rigid polyurethane foam to a pipe system.
+HydroFoamer is a self-contained, portable automated spray platform engineered to rapidly apply a layer of closed-cell, rigid polyurethane (PU) foam—or other sprayable polymers—around pipeline systems.

 Academic & Technical Validation